Previous dayFebruary 6, 2026Next day

 2.3 km2--✓ ReviewedUSGS →

-This magnitude 2.7 event was detected 25 km W of Sunnyside-Tahoe City, CA on February 6, 2026, with origin time 19:17 UTC.
+A magnitude 2.7 seismic event took place 25 km W of Sunnyside-Tahoe City, CA on February 6, 2026 at 19:17 UTC.
 At a depth of just 2.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (2) submitted felt reports to the USGS.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 39.186°, -120.447°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.186°N, -120.447°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06